Project: Nokor Khmer

-It was actually an earth crust' s movement that elevated the drowned Southeast Asian Tectonic plate into its current position.
+It was actually an earth crust's movement that elevated the drowned Southeast Asian Tectonic plate into its current position.
 The eruption of Crakatoa, on the other hand, was the effect of the same event.
 This finding led us to believe that the flooding of Southeast might have been due to a similar cause.
-Some kind of Catastrophic event might happened that lowered the Southeast Asian tectonic plate to below the sea level.
+Some kind of catastrophic event might happen that lowered the Southeast Asian tectonic plate to below the sea level.

 - Cho-pa as Champapura or Java

-Etymologically Cho-pa was a Chinese reference to Champapura.
-During the specific time that the Tang Dynasty ruled over China, Cho-pa was referring specifically to Java.
-It was happening during the time that the Cham court, driven out of Pery-Nokor by the coalition of Water Chenla and the new Khmer courts, took refuge at central Java, along with the Land Chenla court (Dvaravati: The rise of the Javanese Empire: The Ho-ling Kingdom of Java).
+Etymologically Cho-Po was a Chinese reference to Champapura.
+During the specific time that the Tang Dynasty ruled over China, Cho-Po was referring specifically to Java.
+It was happening during the time that the Cham court, driven out of Pery-Nokor by the coalition of Water Chenla and the new Khmer courts, took refuge at central Java, along with the Land Chenla court (Dvaravati: The rise of the Javanese Empire: The Ho-Ling Kingdom of Java).

 - The Three Gog Kingdoms